EECS-6414/ARS-AuthorBased/README.md

 # NTA-AuthorBased

-This is one of two app Google Play Store app recommendation systems for EECS 6414 Team 2.
+This is one of two Google Play Store app recommendation systems for EECS 6414 Team 2.
 This constructs a top 5 recommended apps list for each relevant user based on the comments of similar users.

 ## Packages Utilized